-ZARD AND RISK ANALYSIS No. What is the hazard?
+Table 1 - HAZARD AND RISK ANALYSIS No. What is the hazard?
 What is the potential harm posed by the hazard?
-Who is at risk of being harmed? hat are the existing controls or concerns?
+Who is at risk of being harmed?
+What are the existing controls or concerns?
 Likelihood (L) of the hazard causing harm?
 (1-5) Severity (S) for potential harm?
-(1-5) Risk Level? is the hazard adequately controlled?
-(Yes/No) ext milit Cop pre CO infe cle cle indi word lead and state in the common state in the is is not possible, and only as an extreme last resort will the litigating actions highlighted in ontrol (6) be considered to revent or reduce the risk of OVID-19 transmission and fection, i.e. maintaining good leaning regimes after each dividual occupants use of the lorkstation and/or work or larning equipment including soft and cuddly toys.
-For individual and very frequently sed equipment, such as pencils and pens, it is recommended that aff and pupils have their own least that are not shared.
-It is also associated and shared within the group and should be cleaned regularly, long with all frequently touched ourfaces.
-Resources that are not shared between groups, such as corts, art and science equipment and the cleaned frequently and the
+(1-5) Risk Level?
+Is the hazard adequately controlled?
+(Yes/No) Hot desking and the sharing of any work or learning equipment including soft and cuddly toys will be strictly prohibited, and where this is not possible, and only as an extreme last resort will the mitigating actions highlighted in Control (6) be considered to prevent or reduce the risk of COVID-19 transmission and infection, i.e. maintaining good cleaning regimes after each individual occupants use of the workstation and/or work or learning equipment including soft and cuddly toys.
+For individual and very frequently used equipment, such as pencils and pens, it is recommended that staff and pupils have their own items that are not shared.
+Classroom based resources, such as books and games, can be used and shared within the group and should be cleaned regularly, along with all frequently touched surfaces.
+Resources that are shared between groups, such as sports, art and science equipment should be cleaned frequently and meticulously and always between each group usage, or rotated to allow them to be left unused and out of reach for a period of 48 hours for fabric materials and 72 hours for plastics and other materials with similar properties between use by different groups.
+Pupils and teachers can take books and other shared resources home, although unnecessary

 Table 1 - HAZARD AND RISK ANALYSIS No. What is the hazard?
 What is the potential harm posed by the hazard?
 Who is at risk of being harmed?
 What are the existing controls or concerns?
 Likelihood (L) of the hazard causing harm?
 (1-5) Severity (S) for potential harm?
 (1-5) Risk Level?
 Is the hazard adequately controlled?
-(Yes/No) cleaning of the resources and rotation should also apply to these resources.
+(Yes/No) posed by the hazard? being harmed? sharing should be avoided, especially where this does not contribute to pupil's or teacher's education and development.
+Similar rules on hand cleaning, cleaning of the resources and rotation should also apply to these resources.
 Disinfectant surface cleaning spray bottle and disposable paper towels will be made readily available at strategic locations to aid any surface cleaning that may be required immediately after each individual occupant's use of a workstation, work or learning equipment.
-Appropriate lidded bins will be provided at strategic locations to enclose the hazard, i.e. potential COVID-19 contaminated waste, when the item used for cleaning is disposed.
-The following will be considered when assessing workplaces and workstations, however list is not exhaustive: • Grouping adults and children in consistent distinct groups and avoid contacts between groups. • Continuous review of layouts and activities. • Seating pupils' side-by-side and have forward facing desks in classrooms and laboratories with the Teacher at the front of the classroom/laboratory. • Use of prominent visual signs to make everyone aware of social distancing. • Use of visual floor markings to help everyone keep to a safe social distance from one another. • Adults to maintain 2-metres wherever possible. • Regulating and managing traffic flow such as restricting or
+Appropriate lidded bins will be provided at strategic locations to enclose the hazard, i.e. potential COVID-19 contaminated waste, when the Level? item used for cleaning is disposed.
+The following will be considered when assessing workplaces and workstations, however list is not exhaustive: • Grouping adults and children in consistent distinct groups and avoid contacts between groups. • Continuous review of layouts and activities. • Seating pupils' side-by-side and have forward facing desks in classrooms and laboratories with the Teacher at the front of the classroom/laboratory. • Use of prominent visual signs to make everyone aware of social distancing. • Use of visual floor markings to help everyone keep to a safe social distance from one